BMW X3 SUV - Engines, drive & performance

 This doesn't only come as good news for the driver.
 The Volvo XC60 is our champion for premium SUV ride quality, but the X3 isn’t far behind here either, making it a great all-rounder.
 The X3 feels very smooth and isn't badly unsettled by potholes, so passengers will find it comfortable on long journeys.

-The powerful M40i really demonstrates this handling prowess – its 355bhp shows no sign of overcoming the X3's chassis.
+The powerful M40i really demonstrates this handling prowess – its 355bhp shows no sign of overwhelming the X3's chassis.
 Instead, the responsive controls and steering make it surprisingly easy to harness all that power; the M40i feels more like a hot hatchback than a chunky SUV.
 We reckon it's more fun to drive than its Audi SQ5 rival, and its six-cylinder engine has more character than the Audi's, too.

 Another gold star goes on the X3's report card for its off-road capability.
 For many buyers, the ability to deal with demanding terrain is quite a long way down the priority list when buying a new car, but the X3 is an impressive performer on challenging surfaces.
 Although we'd stop short of calling it a Range Rover rival in the rough stuff, the X3 feels easily capable of dealing with the wet fields and boat ramps that some SUVs struggle with.